-Beyond the concrete violations committed by the Israeli government and its army, which have caused the death of at least 60,000 Palestinians, this crisis reveals deeper dynamics: asymmetrical media, legal and political treatment of serious human rights violations depending on the perpetrators, resulting in a serious challenge to international justice and the universality of human rights.
+Beyond the massive violations committed by the Israeli government and army—which have led to the death of at least 60,000 Palestinians—this crisis reveals deeper systemic dynamics: the unequal media, legal and political treatment of grave human rights violations depending on who commits them.
+This double standard fundamentally undermines international justice and the universality of human rights.

 Structural racism and dominant narrative